jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 </p>

 The GlycoPaint process starts with a **microscopy experiment**, in which binding events are observed under a fluorescent microscope.
-Such an experiment leads to a set of recordings, each consisting of a bright field image and a multi-frame image.
+Such an experiment leads to a set of recordings, each consisting of a bright-field image and a multi-frame image.

 The user subsequently prepares the **Experiment Info** by providing metadata for the recordings.
 The metadata specifies properties such as Cell Type, Probe Type, Concentration and Adjuvant and provides some necessary processing parameters.